 Change Management for Open Data in Government: A New Model

-Governments worldwide are starting to change the way they catch and release data.
+Governments are starting to change the way they catch and release data.
 The giant file cabinets are still there, of course, but when the head of government starts pushing open data the wheels start to turn.
 The shift away from file cabinets towards open data driving government is essentially a change management issue.
 But most open government conversations don’t approach the problem as an institutional development or change management problem.
 Instead, we hear about “apps” and “transparency” and “participation”, all of which have definitional baggage.

 Fortunately, lots of smart people have studied how organizations change, which means open government data proponents have a wealth of change management research to build a new change model on.
 I’m taking a crack at it here.

 In this post, I’m proposing a change model based on the Dunphy Sustainability Scale, a tool for understanding how organizations adopt sustainability values.
 The environmental and social sustainability movement is a particularly good starting point for us because it has many parallels to open government:

 - Most organizations class both sustainability and open data practices as “nice to have,” not “core to the business.”

 - Both sustainability and open data can be transformational; they can create an entirely new frame to consider what an organization can achieve and how it operates.

 - There aren’t many organizations that have managed to transform themselves yet, although there are plenty that are working on it.

 It also helps that I’ve spent a few years working on sustainability focused change management projects, so I have a working understanding of the different stages, which I’ve drawn out here:

 - Rejection: Pretty self explanatory, really.
 This is a government that actively refuses to take steps towards opening data.